 What do you need for online coaching?

 - A tiered pricing system.
-Read this article I wrote on price anchoring for the 321GoProject site.
 This will allow for a high-volume low price option, a custom option, and a custom-plus option.

 - A great (but simple) website extolling the benefits (not features) of your programming